MHeironimus/ArduinoJoystickLibrary/README.md

 - `bool includeRyAxis` - Default: `true` - Indicates if the Y Axis Rotation is available on the joystick.
 - `bool includeRzAxis` - Default: `true` - Indicates if the Z Axis Rotation is available on the joystick.
 - `bool includeRudder` - Default: `true` - Indicates if the Rudder is available on the joystick.
-- `bool includeThrottle` - Default: `true` - Indicates if the Throttle is available on the joystick.
 - `bool includeAccelerator` - Default: `true` - Indicates if the Accelerator is available on the joystick.
 - `bool includeBrake` - Default: `true` - Indicates if the Brake is available on the joystick.
 - `bool includeSteering` - Default: `true` - Indicates if the Steering is available on the joystick.